ShivaniB-TU/tech-resume/README.md

           <li>Import multiple tables from multiple sources</li>
           <li>Able to script ironPython for advanced abilities</li>
           <li>Able to create visualizations to easily aggregate data</li>
 <p>I was introduced to TIBCO Spotfire at the start of my summer internship in 2019.
 With no prior experience, I was able to create a dashboard template that would benefit multiple clients.
 Using those skills, I was able to create another dashbaord using public data available on IHS Markit.
-To view a video I created to describe my dashboard, please click <a href="https://youtu.be/XMkqa9U6uO0">here.</a></p>
+The data source in this instance is a flat file from Excel.
+The reason why I built a dashbaord on Spotfire was because I was able to pull out the specific data I wanted without going through millions of values in a table.
+In the video, I was able to take only 2 columns to visually locate where different wells are on a map - all within one click of a button.
+To see a demo of my dashboard, please click <a href="https://youtu.be/XMkqa9U6uO0">here.</a></p>
           <br />
           <img src="home.png" alt="Proof of Completion" width="300" height="150" border="2" />
           <img src="summary.png" alt="Proof of Completion" width="300" height="150" border="2" />